 Design flood events in the model are estimated using the corresponding design rainfall hyetographs.
-These hyetographs are derived from the recommended FEH13 Depth Duration Frequency (DDF) rainfall model (or from the legacy FEH99 DDF model).
+These hyetographs are derived from the recommended FEH22 or FEH13 Depth Duration Frequency (DDF) rainfall model (or from the legacy FEH99 DDF model).

 Observed rainfall events can also be used to model the flood hydrograph and hence peak flow for that event.
 The initial catchment conditions prior to the start of the observed rainfall event are estimated using antecedent rainfall and a daily soil moisture accounting procedure.

 There are two sets of catchment model equations for estimating catchment parameters, one for England, Wales and Northern Ireland and one for Scotland.
 These are used in conjunction with initial conditions specified on the basis of the country and rainfall model in use.

 ReFH 2 is a recommended method in the 2015 CIRIA SuDS Manual (C753) for estimating greenfield runoff rates and volumes.
 The model includes parameter equations to facilitate application at the development site as well as the catchment scale.